adam-alfraih/monster-battle/README.md

-# Monster Battle: The Card Game
+# Technical Challenge: Monster Battle: The Card Game

 'Monster Battle: The Card Game' is a React application.
 With a 48 hour deadline, this is the completed version of the technical challenge.